stashapp/stash/README.md

 > I cannot connect to the server from elsewhere within my network

-Changing the address of the server from 127.0.0.1 to the IP address of the computer on which you are running Stash
+Change the address of the server from 0.0.0.0 to the IP address of the computer on which you are running Stash.

 > I have a question not answered here.